EducationalTestingService/Confero/docs/source/get_started.rst

   application to fail in unexpected ways.

 Confero Track does not have a GUI interface.
-When started, a command prompt window will appear and text should be printed indicating that Confero Track found, and connected to, Confero View.
+When started, a command prompt window will appear and text should be printed on screen indicating that Confero Track found, and connected to, Confero View.

 Preparing for Data Collection